-The main responsibilities of the RC are to establish and recommend to the Board, the remuneration structure and policy, including the terms of employment or contract of service for Executive Directors, Chief Executive Officer, Members of Senior Management, and to ensure a strong link is maintained between the level of remuneration and individual performance against agreed targets on total remuneration package.
+The main responsibilities of the RC are to establish and recommend to the Board, the remuneration structure and policy, including the terms of employment or contract of service for Executive Directors, Chief Executive Officer and key responsible persons to ensure a strong link is maintained between the level of remuneration and individual performance against agreed targets on total remuneration package.

 The Remuneration Committee conducts periodic review of the Directors' fees and submits its recommendations for the Board's consideration.
-No director was involved in deciding his own remuneration.
+No Director was involved in deciding his own remuneration.